Abductive forgetting: Introduction

 \item rather than the variables, restrict the literals~\cite{lang-etal-03}, the objects~\cite{delg-17}, the subformulae~\cite{fang-etal-18};

 \item rather than the consequences, maintain something else.

 \end{itemize}

-The last point is not vague by mistake.
-It lacks examples because it is the least explored direction of research.
-Logical forgetting in Answer Set Programming (ASP) recently introduced strong persistence: maintaining the consequences is not enough, maintaining the semantics of the formula after adding new parts is also required.
-This is one ``something else'' that may be required to be maintained after forgetting: the consequences after enlarging the formula.
-The implicit premise is that a logical formula is a representation of knowledge, and knowledge is not static.
-It may increase.
-Forgetting something from a formula may not by itself be prepared for the following changes.
-Changing the reduced version of a formula may not match changing the formula unless specifically designed.
-It needs a switch from ``maintain the consequences'' to ``maintain the result of enlarging''.
-Not only respect inference, also respect additions.
+The last point lacks examples because it is the least explored direction of research.
+An exception is strong persistence in Answer Set Programming (ASP): maintaining the consequences is not enough, maintaining the semantics of the formula after adding new parts is also required.
+This is one ``something else'' to maintain: the consequences after additions to the formula.

-Inference and additions are not the only two applications of logic.
-Even just in propositional logic, checking what follows from a formula and enlarging it do not exhaust its uses.
-What is possible is another.
+Inference and additions are not the only logical operations.
+Checking what is possible is another.
 What explains something is another.
-What changes after a removal or revision is another.
-Each use gives a version of forgetting.
+What changes after removals or additions is another.
+Each operation gives a version of forgetting.

 \begin{description}

 \item[what is possible:]